Yudikubota/lottery-using-band-protocol/README.md

 # A Lottery Using BAND Protocol

-This project is a practice on BAND protocol.
+This project is a practice on BAND protocol using Truffle.

+It is configured to be deployed on Kovan Testnet.

 ## Requirements